 Will I have a choice of which vaccine I get?

-At this time, patients cannot choose which vaccine to receive.
+Patients cannot choose which vaccine to receive at this time.
 Given initial limited supplies, we will distribute available vaccines to the highest risk groups based on guidance from the CDC and MDH.

 How long will a COVID-19 vaccination offer protection?

 It is not yet known how long COVID-19 vaccination will offer protection.
 Periodic boosters, such as with the annual flu shot, may or may not be needed.